Foxelmanian/ToOptixUpdate/README.md

 ## Using rendering module mayavi
+- Only supported if mayavi and trimesh is insatlled
 - This module creates rendered pictures of the result into the working folder.
 - Install mayavi package (with vtk ...)
 - Install trimesh package (for converting the stl file)